jaekwon/sembly.net/README.md

-# Kopimism.org
+# Sembly.net

-This is the source for kopimism.org.
+This is the source for Sembly.net.
-Change the kopimism.org website by submitting a pull request!
+Change Sembly.net by submitting a pull request!

 ## Install